akeneo/pim-docs/reference_entities/enrich_a_record_with_new_attribute_type.rst

     /**
      * ## Import section
      *
-     * This is where sits your dependencies to external modules using the standard import method (see https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import)
+     * This is where your dependencies are to external modules using the standard import method (see https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import)
      * The paths are absolute and the root is the web/bundles folder (at the root of your PIM project) */ import ValueData from 'akeneoreferenceentity/domain/model/record/data';